Souq Waqif

 Souq Waqif (سوق واقف) is a marketplace (souq) in Doha, the capital of Qatar.
 The souq sells traditional garments, spices, handicrafts, and souvenirs.
 It is also home to restaurants and shisha lounges.
 The original building is an example of traditional Qatari architecture and dates back to the late 19th or early 20th centuries.
-It was renovated in 2006.
+It was renovated in 2006, with the reconstruction placing an emphasis on conserving its original form.

 Location

 It is located in the district of Al Souq, which is situated in the centre of Doha.
 As it was a market used for trading activities, the area used to be located immediately on the shore to allow for boats to access it from Doha Bay.
 Souq Waqif's position relative to the bay was significantly altered throughout the late 1950s and early 1960s due to land reclamation for the Doha Corniche, which shifted the coastline approximately 335 m northward.

 As of the 2020s, the area between the souq and the coast comprises a northern expansion of the market itself, Abdullah Bin Jassim Street, and Souq Waqif Park.
 The current distance from the northern edge of Souq Waqif to the coast is about 215 m.
-This space encompasses two major roadways: Abdullah Bin Jassim Street, a 20 m wide four-lane road with a 40 km/h speed limit, and Al Corniche Road, a 35 m wide eight-lane thoroughfare with an 80 km/h limit.
-These roads account for over 25% of the distance between the souq and the coast.
-While the physical distance is relatively short, pedestrian access is complicated by traffic infrastructure.
+This space encompasses two major roadways: Abdullah Bin Jassim Street, a 20 m wide four-lane road, and Al Corniche Road, a 35 m wide eight-lane thoroughfare.
+These roads account for over a quarter of the distance between the souq and the coast; however, pedestrian access is hindered by traffic infrastructure.